johnbayronp/nextMovie/README.md

 # nextMovie
-Application of movies development on flutter
+Application of trailers movies development on flutter